mitanshigaur09/Image_gallery/README.md

-# Image_gallery
-The Image Gallery project is a feature-rich web application with functionalities like image search, zoom and download, favorites, sign-in/sign-up, and a top button for easy navigation.

 # Image Gallery Project

 The Image Gallery project is a comprehensive web application that allows users to browse, search, and interact with a vast collection of images.
 It provides a user-friendly interface with advanced functionalities such as image search, zoom and download options, favorites, user authentication, and a convenient top button for navigation.
 This README file provides an overview of the project, its features, and instructions for setting up and running the application.